martyr-deepin/arch-deepin/README.md

    issues, just kill startdde in another tty, :-)*

 # Troubleshooting
+  - How to report debugging information of deepin?

+    Just use journalctl, for example, the following command will print all deepin related log messages since boot:

+       journalctl -b | grep -i 'deepin'

   - Why network in deepin-control-center not working?

     LinuxDeepin manage network through NetworkManager, so don't